kcm2/ab/references/angelbeatshd.rst

 * Both shoot at each other.
 Yuri drops her gun, hit in the right arm and falls to the ground.
 Chaa still holds his gun out.
 * Chaa says that Yuri has lost, but Yuri says she hasn't.
 He shoots her again but Kanade blocks it with Hand Sonic.
 Hinata and Ooyama are shocked that she did.
-* Chaa asks what Kanade is doing, she says that the winner has been decided and she is conficating the gun.
+* Chaa asks what Kanade is doing, she says that the winner has been decided and she is confiscating the gun.
 * Yuri shoots over Kanade's shoulder, hitting Chaa in the head.
 Yuri says that she won, Kanade disagrees.
 * Yuri says to have it decided by a 3rd party (Hinata and Ooyama).
 They say Yuri won, Kanade is confused.